DanielMoscoso/100day_challenge/Readme.txt

 		-Everything works as intended.
 The only thing left is to check the actual game and see if there are any other rules I missed.
 Plus, do some housecleaning, and DocStrings.
+		-If the person answers the 50 states right, then the game ends.
+Also, there is a command that would end the game right away 'exit'.
 ===============================================================================